Soap2G/atlasopendata-website-v2/docs/physics/DL1.md

+---
+# id: about
+title: "Z-boson production in the two-lepton final state"
+---

 # Example of physics analysis: the case of the SM Z-boson production in the two-lepton final state

 The study of Z-boson production in pp collisions provides a stringent test of perturbative QCD.
 In addition, the SM Z-boson process, often produced in association with one or more jets, is a significant background to searches for the SM Higgs boson and for physics beyond the SM.